ali-mahdavi-dev/shikposh-backend/README.md

 <div align="center">

-**Built with ❤️ for better online shopping experience**
+**Portfolio Project - Built with ❤️ to showcase backend development skills**

+This is a demonstration project for my resume, showcasing modern Go backend architecture and best practices.

-⭐ If this project was helpful, give it a Star!
+⭐ If you find this project interesting, give it a Star!

 </div>